 Click below to listen to my 2 min.
 Garden Bite radio show: Planting cover crops

-As the weather cools into September, you can plant oats, peas, buckwheat or annual ryegrass which will grow in cool weather and keep the weeds out, then die before winter.
+This time of year, you can plant oats or annual ryegrass which will grow in cool weather and keep the weeds out, then die before winter.
 You’ll be adding organic matter and beneficial microorganisms that will boost your flower power next year.

-There are crops that overwinter, such as clover, however, you’ll need to kill it (dig it up) to plant your vegetable garden and till it into the soil, which might be more work than it’s worth.
-IF you choose clover, there’s a large variety of white clover called “Ladino” which is supposed to be particularly beneficial.
+Clover fixes nitrogen in your soil and will overwinter.
+There’s a large variety of white clover called “Ladino” which is supposed to be particularly beneficial.
 You’ll turn this under a couple of weeks before you plant next spring.
 This is a PERENNIAL – that means, you have to TURN it UNDER.

-Another nitrogen fixer is ‘Hairy Vetch’, this may also survive the winter and you’ll turn it under it come spring.
-Sow the seeds thickly to keep out any weed seeds and mow the plants down if they flower, or cut off the flowers to prevent any self seeding and your cover crop becoming just a weed itself.
+Another nitrogen fixer is ‘Hairy Vetch’, this may also survive the winter and you’ll just turn it under it come spring.
+Sow the seeds thickly to keep out any weed seeds and mow the plants down if they flower to prevent any self seeding and your cover crop becoming just a weed itself.